H1B1 Visa — Locke Immigration Law

 The U.S.-Chile Free Trade Agreement and the U.S.-Singapore Free Trade Agreement led to the creation of a special category of visas only available to citizens of Chile or Singapore.

-The H-1B1 visa is a nonimmigrant work visa available to a citizen of Chile or Singapore who has been offered a job in the U.S. in a “specialty occupation” that requires theoretical and practical application of a body of specialized knowledge and attainment of a bachelor’s degree or higher in the specific specialty (or its equivalent) as a minimum for entry into the occupation.
-The requirement is the same as the requirement to qualify as a professional under the H-1B category.
+To qualify for an H-1B1 visa, applicants must meet the following criteria for eligibility.
+The H-1B1 visa is a nonimmigrant work visa available to a citizen of Chile or Singapore who has been offered a job in the U.S. in a “specialty occupation.”
+A specialty occupation requires the theoretical and practical application of a body of specialized knowledge and attainment of at least a bachelor's degree or higher degree in the specific specialty (or its equivalent) as a minimum for entry into the occupation.
+The job must meet specific criteria to qualify, and cap qualifications for the H-1B1 visa are determined by annual numerical limits set by current laws.
+Fields such as health care and fashion models of distinguished merit may also qualify as specialty occupations, provided they meet the criteria.

 A prospective H-1B1 worker may apply for a visa directly at a U.S. Consulate or Embassy.
 The visa applicant must bring a certified LCA that the employer has obtained, along with a written offer letter from the prospective U.S. employer describing the job, the anticipated length of stay and terms of pay.
 The visa applicant must bring evidence that they meet the education requirements for H-1B1 status and for their particular offered job.

-For a sponsored employee already present in the U.S. in a valid nonimmigrant status (which does not include ESTA visa waiver), an employer may file an I-129 petition to USCIS seeking a change of status, extension of status, or change from one H-1B1 employer to another.
-A timely filed extension of status to work for the same employer confers 240 days of additional work authorization beyond the H-1B1 worker’s expiration of the I-94 period of admission while the decision from USCIS pending.
+For a sponsored employee already present in the U.S. in a valid nonimmigrant status (which does not include ESTA visa waiver), an employer may file petitions, such as an I-129 petition, to USCIS seeking a change of status, extension of status, or change from one H-1B1 employer to another.
+A timely filed extension of status to work for the same employer confers 240 days of additional work authorization beyond the H-1B1 worker’s expiration of the I-94 period of admission while the decision from USCIS is pending.

 Labor Condition Application

 Before an H-1B1 petition can be filed or an H-1B1 visa applied for, the employer must obtain certification of a Labor Condition Application (“LCA”).
+The LCA is part of the foreign labor certification process overseen by the Department of Labor's Employment and Training Administration (ETA).
 The employer (or their immigration counsel) must submit an electronic Form 9035E to the U.S. Department of Labor.
+Electronic filing is the standard method for submitting LCAs, and filing electronic applications requires reliable internet access.
+All LCAs must be submitted through the iCERT Portal System unless an exception is granted.
+Employers without internet access or with physical disabilities may request special permission to file by mail, and must submit a written request to the Department of Labor before filing.
+Technical support and LCA help are available via e-mail for employers needing assistance with the electronic filing process.
 An LCA cannot be approved unless the Department of Labor can verify the employer’s Federal Employer Identification Number (FEIN).

 The LCA sets forth the minimum compensation for the sponsored job (per hour, per day, per month, or per year).
 The H-1B1 worker must be paid the “required wage rate” which is defined as the greater of (1) the “actual wage rate” (i.e., the rate paid by the employer to all its other employees with similar experience and qualifications for that employment); or (2) the “prevailing wage” (i.e., the wage rate for the occupational classification in the area of employment at the time the LCA is filed).
 The “prevailing wage” is determined by the National Prevailing Wage Center (NPWC) each year for each occupation, for each metropolitan area of the United States.
 Thus, H-1B1 workers earn the same wages as American workers who work in the same position.
 Employing an H-1B1 worker is not cheaper than employing an American worker.